Icon-Newsletter-smaller

 Efficient financial organization starts with the creation of a separate account for your freelance work or business.
 That way, it’ll be easier for you to track your operation-related spending and tax-related deductions.

-To keep tabs on your taxes and payments, we recommend that you have a record-keeping system.
+To keep tabs on your taxes and payments, implement a record-keeping system.
 It can be as simple as an Excel file or a columnar book.
-But for the sake of efficiency, you can also use tech platforms, such as Taxumo and Tax Whiz PH.
+For the sake of efficiency, you can also use tech platforms, such as Taxumo and Tax Whiz PH.

 ✔️ Keep Your Invoices and Receipts